 Toss the shredded jackfruit with the spices until it’s completely coated.
 Go ahead and use your clean hands – it’s easiest.

-Then, heat a large cast-iron skillet over medium-high heat.
-Melt the butter – or heat the oil – and once it’s hot, spread the spiced jackfruit in an even layer.
+Melt the butter (or oil for a vegan option) and once it’s hot, spread the spiced jackfruit mixture in an even layer.
 Let the jackfruit sit for about 5 minutes as it crisps up, creating that pork-like texture.

-Then, take a spatula and flip and/or stir the jackfruit around, spreading it again in another even layer, and let the rest of it crisp up.
-Because jackfruit is already cooked, we are essentially just heating it up and getting some crispy bits to enjoy.
+Then, take a spatula and flip and/or stir the jackfruit around, spreading it again in another even layer, and let the rest of it crisp up slightly.

-As I note in the jackfruit post, certain brands of canned jackfruit can be softer than others.
+Certain brands of canned jackfruit can be softer than others.
 Keep this in mind if yours is extra soft, as you may want to cook a minute or two less.

 Assemble that Sandwich!